SaadOjo/receipt-wallet/fake_cash_register/BINARY_RECEIPT_FORMAT.md

 ## Overview

 This document defines the binary receipt format used by the Turkish Cash Register system.
-The format is designed to be deterministic, compact, and version-aware to ensure consistent hash generation across different implementations.
+The format is designed to be deterministic, compact, version-aware, and **privacy-preserving** to ensure consistent hash generation across different implementations while protecting user anonymity.

 ## Design Principles